GrahamPaasch/apeman/README.md

 ## What is APEMAN?

 APEMAN is a manual prompt engineering project meant to kick off a large APE (automated prompt engineering) feature of micromanager.
-Visit codecartel.codes to learn more about this project.
+Visit codecartel.codes to learn more about the MicroManager project.

 ## Goals of APEMAN